So you want to know more about “Worlds.”

 In life, people think in terms of one or the other: cats or dogs, city or rural, professional or hobbyist.
 Everyone says I can use my big girl safety net job money to buy a nice piano and play it.
 How is it different to use my big girl safety net job money to hire a bunch of musicians to record an album with me and then tour it?

 And it may be true for you.
 I don’t know.
-But everything I’ve been through has now given me the sheer audacity to think I can be a product manager, professional songwriter and composer, friend, girlfriend, triathlete, and neighbor and still have a clean house.
+But everything I’ve been through has now given me the sheer audacity to think I can be a product manager, songwriter, friend, girlfriend, triathlete, and neighbor and still have a clean house.
 So I made a record, and then I had the audacity to tell everyone about it.

 The songs are about love, abuse, travel, married men, and one-night stands.
 They are all specific stories that speak to a certain time in a format that lets me be the most hurt, emotional, hopeful, and wild.
 It was a huge pleasure and a massive learning experience to work on it, and I’m already excited to work on the next one.